KeplerGO/K2ephem/README.md

 ## Installation

-A working version of Python 3 is required!
+You need to have a working version of Python installed.
 If this requirement is met, you can install `k2ephem` from the git repository as follows:
 ```